Function to create a CallbackResample.

 Each stage is called once per resampling iteration.

-The stages are prefixed with on_resample_*
+The stages are prefixed with on_resample_*.

-The text in brackets indicates what happens between the stages in the internal workhorse()
+The text in brackets indicates what happens between the stages in the internal workhorse() function and which accesses to the ContextResample (ctx) are typical for the stage.

 Start Resampling Iteration on Worker